OpenCyphal/nunavut/CONTRIBUTING.rst

 "cpp" first.

-In the list of targets that the :code:`cmake --build . --target help` command lists the targets that build tests will be prefixed with :code:`test_` and the psedo-target that also executes the test will be prefixed with :code:`run_test_`.
+In the list of targets that the :code:`cmake --build . --target help` command lists the targets that build tests will be prefixed with :code:`test_` and the pseudo-target that also executes the test will be prefixed with :code:`run_test_`.
 You should avoid the :code:`_with_lcov` when you are manually building tests.